JEstebanSanti/react-learn/README.md

 ![gifexpertapp](https://github.com/JEstebanSanti/react-learn/assets/78988823/e1de6d54-4b59-443f-9899-09a3232599b8)

 # How to run
-you need to have already install node clone this repository
+- you need to install node
+- clone this repository
 ```
 npm install
 npm run dev